Daimler Motor Company – Inter-War Years

 Daimler Hire and Daimler Airways

 Daimler’s pre-war foray into car hire was on an almost ‘ad-hoc’ basis and not properly organised, this was put right with the formation of Daimler Hire Ltd, which had 250 chauffeur-driven cars based in London.
+Many households in London has Daimlers, complete with chauffeurs, on hire on a retainer basis so they could call them in whenever needed.
 This fleet came into its own during the rail strike of September 1919 when it ran shuttle services between London and Birmingham and London and Manchester to replace the missing train services.

 Daimler Hire Ltd extended its luxury travel services to include charter aircraft through a new enterprise, Daimler Air Hire.
 Following the take-over of Airco and its subsidiaries in February 1920 services included scheduled services from London to Paris as well as “Taxi Planes” to “anywhere in Europe”.
 In 1922 under the name of Daimler Airways services were extended to include scheduled flights from London to Berlin.
 In 1923 a government committee recommended that Daimler Airways and three other companies should merge to form a new national carrier – Imperial Airways which started operations on 1 April 1924 from Croydon Airport, south of London.